MichaelCG8/expect/README.md

 | :x:                      | Not yet implemented   |

 `expect` allows clean handling of `Optional` return types.
 The purpose of the package is to experiment with the idea of adding an `expect-else` clause to Python.
 The intention is to call a function and take some action if the return type is not `None` (the expected result), and some fallback/special-case action if the return type is `None`.

+For now, only Python >= 3.8 is supported, due to usages of `expect` being internally replaced by code using the walrus operator.
 ## Example usage

     def func_2_tuple() -> Optional[Tuple[int, int]]: